-3.2 Where there is a need to vary an existing contract, the process to be followed is set out in 6.6 below.

-3.3 Where it is proposed to bring a service which was previously externalised back in-house, it is necessary to follow 3.1.1 a) and d) above.
+- 3.2 Where there is a need to vary an existing contract, the process to be followed is set out in 6.6 below. - 3.3 Where it is proposed to bring a service which was previously externalised back in-house, it is necessary to follow 3.1.a) and d) above, unless approval has been previously obtained via a GW0 report.